-This course examines the historical and philosophical foundations of curriculum development.
-It discusses the social and political influences on the planning, implementation and evaluation of curriculum, instruction and learning.
+This course examines curriculum and assessment through theoretical and practical lenses.
+Emphasis is place on preparing educators to create and evaluate coherent, aligned, student-centered curriculum consistent with effective pedagogy.
+Students will develop understanding of how technology, assessment, and academic supports facilitate student progress and improve instruction.
 CURR 555/Advanced Study of Curriculum Development for Children and Adolescents Prerequisite: CURR 514 or permission from instructor A course designed to analyze, plan, develop and evaluate modern school curriculum.
 Emphasis will be placed on basis for decision making, processes for curriculum evaluation and improvement, and emerging developments in school curriculum.
-CURR 616/Curriculum Development in the Urban School 3 cr.
-Prerequisite: CURR 514 Enables students to determine and apply skills, techniques, and understanding necessary to plan and implement a relevant curriculum for CURR 635/Curriculum Change Strategies 3 cr.

-Prerequisite: CURR 514

-An examination of the process by which curriculum implementation and infusion occur.
+CURR 616/Curriculum Development in the Urban School Prerequisite: CURR 514 Enables students to determine and apply skills, techniques, and understanding necessary to plan and implement a relevant curriculum for CURR 635/Curriculum Change Strategies 3 cr.
+Prerequisite: CURR 514 An examination of the process by which curriculum implementation and infusion occur.
 An investigation of a number of organizational development (OD) models and their application to curriculum implementation and infusion.

-252943 001-092 r4.indd 65 8/1/18 9:46 PM

-3 cr.

 DFHH 522/Assistive Listening Devices and Auditory Management of Deaf/Hard of Hearing Individuals 3 cr.
 Prerequisite: none, SLP 340 is recommended Through readings, field trips, interviews with deaf and hard of hearing students, class discussion, and independent research, the course will explore the basic elements of assistive listening devices, cochlear implants, and aural habilitation as they apply to the education of deaf and hard of hearing children.
 Topics include anatomy and physiology of speech and hearing mechanisms, auditory disorders, newborn screening, audiometric testing, hearing aids, assistive listening devices, cochlear implants, and auditory habilitation techniques.
 DFHH 530/Speech Development for the Deaf and Hard of Hearing Techniques for developing and refining speech skills with students who are deaf and hard of hearing.
 Typical speech problems displayed by this population are highlighted along with various formal and informal assessment protocols.
 The use of technology and the delivery of speech services are also emphasized.
 DFHH 597/Special Topics in Deaf Education An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
-DFHH 690/Student Teaching-Deaf and Hard of Hearing 6 cr.

-Prerequisite: Permission of the program coordinator A semester of field experience working in classes for the deaf and hard of hearing under the direction of cooperating teachers certified in education of the deaf and hard of hearing.
+DFHH 690/Student Teaching-Deaf and Hard of Hearing Prerequisite: Permission of the program coordinator A semester of field experience working in classes for the deaf and hard of hearing under the direction of cooperating teachers certified in education of the deaf and hard of hearing.
 The student gradually assumes responsibility for planning, teaching, and directing the learning activities of the classes.
 DFHH 697/Independent Study Education of the Deaf and Hard of Hearing 1-6 cr.